-2.8 Physical Properties
+2.8 Physical Properties and Other Data

 SCDM contains hazardous substance physical property data including, but not limited to, chemical formula, molecular weight, density, boiling point and melting point.
-SCDM applies yes/no flags to classify physical property data into the four substance categories defined below.
+SCDM also includes several other parameters used to classify substances based on physical properties and other aspects as described below:

+Metal-Containing Substances ("Metal Contain"): "Yes" indicates that the substance is a metal or metalloid or an inorganic compound that contains a metal or metalloid.
+"No" indicates that the substance is not, or does not contain, a metal or metalloid.
+This flag is used to determine factor values for ground water mobility and surface water persistence.

-Organic Substances ("Organic"): "Y" indicates that the substance is organic, and "N" indicates an inorganic substance.
+Organic Substances ("Organic"): "Yes" indicates that the substance is organic, and "No" indicates an inorganic substance.
 This flag is used to determine factor values for ground water mobility and bioaccumulation potential.
-These flags influence the SCDM calculation of K_d values.
+These flags influence the SCDM calculation of $K_d$ values.

-Metal-Containing Substances ("Metal Contain"): "Y" indicates that the substance is a metal or metalloid or an inorganic compound that contains a metal or metalloid.
-"N" indicates that the substance is not, or does not contain, a metal or metalloid.
-This flag is used to determine factor values for ground water mobility and surface water persistence.